Satyamdubey6367/Ticket_Management_System/README.md

 - Node.js installed on your machine
 - MongoDB installed and running locally or accessible via a cloud database
 - Nodemon installed on your machine to using running server

+## Setup Instructions
+1. Clone the repository
+2. Run `npm install` to install dependencies.
+3. Create a `.env` file with the following:
+4. 4.
+Run `node index.js or npm run dev ` to start the server.

 ## Project Structure